sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 [=cpar_parstyle_start]::

-Reading the code linearly, the next part of thie paragraph style routine is concerned with drop chapter number support.
+Reading the code linearly, the next part of this paragraph style routine is concerned with drop chapter number support.
 We will discuss that as part of [Milestones](#milestones).